andyvesel/textile_parser/README.md

 # textile_parser
-A script which parses info from e-shop serenadatex.ru and stores it into a google spreadsheet
+A script which parses info from e-shop and stores it into a google spreadsheet